Pennsylvania Drug Charge law Firm

 Philadelphia, Pennsylvania Criminal Defense Lawyers – Strategy & Skill

 Each situation requires different defense strategies and pre-trial motions to present an aggressive challenge to the case.
-The criminal defense lawyers at Nenner & Namerow, P.C. have successfully litigated thousands of pre-trial motions, including motions to suppress or motions to reveal the identity of the confidential informant.
+The Nenner Law Firm has successfully litigated thousands of pre-trial motions, including motions to suppress or motions to reveal the identity of the confidential informant.
 Our attorneys have been able to get cases dismissed for lack of evidence or a violation of constitutional rights.

 In fact, the best defense in a drug case is often to get the evidence thrown out because it was obtained as a result of an illegal stop, search, or seizure (i.e., a motion to suppress the illegally obtained drugs, weapons, etc.).
 Visit the Philadelphia Criminal Drug Charge Law Library for more legal info.